Sprk-nl/sprk-mc1/README.md

 # sprk-mc1
 SPRK Music Controller 1

-This project has changed from design to hardware ordering phase.
-Next-up will be the breadboard and code part.
+This project has some stages, of which the bold one is active
+- Sketch design
+- **Hardware order**
+- Breadboard
+- Code primary objectives
+- Code seconday objectives
+- 3D design case
+- print case
+- Expand Feature

-What will this Midi / Music controller do?
+# What will this Midi / Music controller do?

 ## Functions
 ### left rotary